Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 3.md

 # Getting Started with Kinemation – Part 3

-In this part, we’ll cover converted an animation clip, and playing it on our character in a system.
+In this part, we’ll cover baking an animation clip, and playing it on our character in a system.

 ## Defining our Clip Player Component